Inoculation theory: Marketing

 Compton and Pfau (2004) extended inoculation theory into the realm of credit card marketing targeting college students.
 They wondered if inoculation could help protect college students against dangerous levels of credit card debt and/or help convince them to increase their efforts to pay down any existing debt.
-The results were encouraging: Inoculation seemed to protect students' healthy attitudes about debt and some of their behavioral intentions.
+Inoculation seemed to reinforce students' wanted attitudes to debt, as well as some of their behavioral intentions.
 Further, they found some evidence that those who received the inoculation treatment were more likely to talk to their friends and family about issues of credit card debt.

 Deception

 Inoculation theory plays a role in deception detection research.
 Deception detection research has largely yielded little predictable support for nonverbal cues, and rather indicates that most liars are revealed through verbal content inconsistencies.
 These inconsistencies can be revealed through a form of inoculation theory that exposes the subject to a distorted version of the suspected action to observe inconsistencies in their responses.